 Best for: Budget-conscious businesses willing to trade UK data residency and local support for lower initial costs.

 Krystal is a genuine UK hosting company with strong green credentials.
-They’re powered by renewable energy and have a loyal customer base.
-They’re worth serious consideration if sustainability is a priority.
+They are powered by renewable energy and have a loyal customer base.
+They are worth serious consideration if sustainability is a priority.

 Pricing

-Shared hosting starts from around £3.81/mo (Amethyst plan with 5GB storage).
-Their WordPress-specific hosting starts at £15/mo, which is a significant jump.
+Shared hosting starts from around £7/mo (Amethyst plan with 5GB storage).
+WordPress-specific hosting starts at £15/mo, which is a significant jump.

 Key Features